 The scone dough was probably overworked.
 Scone dough should be handled as little as possible.

-Definitely.
+Definitely!
 Store cut scones in an airtight container overnight for super fresh scones the next day.
-Bake them directly from the fridge.
+Bake them directly from the fridge in a fully preheated oven.

 Cheese and Onion Scones